ImFenyx/Aleph-0-Project/README.md

 - Drawing random numbers
 - Potentiation
 - First and second degree equations
-- Average speed calculation (partially)
+- Average speed calculation + time in seconds, minutes, and hours for speed and distance (partially)

 What I want to do:
 - Conversion of measures